csd1100/terrainium/README.md

        if `NULL` env var is set in parent shell it will be substituted here.
      - `PAGER="less"` -- from terrain
      - `NULL_POINTER=${NULL}` -- from terrain
+     - environment variable `TERRAIN_DIR` is also set but not exported. i.e. This environment variable won't be available to the child processes of shell but can be used in shell itself.
+       This can be used by user if they want to execute something in terrain directory.
   2. aliases set will be:
      - `texit=terrain exit` -- from `terrain`
      - `tenter=terrain enter -b example_biome` -- from `example_biome`